Nursing (NURS) 437

-Professional Practice in Family Health Promotion
+Professional Practice in Family and Community Health Promotion (Revision 5)

 Delivery Mode: Paced study online with practicum component

 Prerequisite: This course is open only to post LPN BN program students.
 NURS 434, NURS 436 and Professor approval required.
 Program Grade Point Average (GPA) of 3.0 required

 College & Association of Registered Nurses of Alberta (2011).
 Requisite skills and abilities for becoming a registered nurse in Alberta